aws-samples/aws-cdk-golden-ami-pipeline/README.md

     ]
 }
 ```
 >:warning: **Component_Config** contains one or more Build/Test components.
-Each Build or Test contains same parameter as given below -
+Each Build or Test may contain some parameter as given below -
 Any changes in Component content , requires a new version to be created.
 All the Components immutable with a specific version.
 If you change the content of any component , update the version as well.
 Otherwise, component creation will fail.